sagemath/trac_to_gh/Issue 7946.md

 # Issue 7946: Spec(...) does not specify its category

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7946

 Original creator: nthiery